Equivariant K-theoretic enumerative invariants and wall-crossing formulae in abelian categories: Introduction

 \subsection{Acknowledgements}

-A substantial portion of this project is either inspired by or directly based on D. Joyce's work \cite{Joyce2021}, and benefitted greatly from discussions with him as well as A. Bojko, A. Okounkov, and M. Upmeier.

-This research was supported by the Simons Collaboration on Special Holonomy in Geometry, Analysis and Physics.
+A substantial portion of this project is either inspired by or based on D. Joyce's work \cite{Joyce2021}, and benefitted greatly from discussions with him as well as A. Bojko, C.-J. Bu, I. Karpov, N. Kuhn, M. Moreira, A. Okounkov, F. Thimm, and M. Upmeier.
+This research was supported by the Simons Collaboration on Special Holonomy in Geometry, Analysis and Physics, and the World Premier International Research Center Initiative (WPI), MEXT, Japan.